Jair Bolsonaro: Military career

 In his final years in high school Bolsonaro was admitted to the Escola Preparatória de Cadetes do Exército (the prep school of the Brazilian Army), which he entered in 1973.
 In 1974 he went to the Military Academy of Agulhas Negras (Brazil's premier military academy), graduating in 1977 as an artillery officer.
 He served in the 9th Field Artillery Group, in Nioaque, Mato Grosso do Sul.
 Later, he studied at the Army Physical Training School in Rio de Janeiro and served in the 21st Field Artillery Group and the 8th Paratrooper Field Artillery Group, from the Paratrooper Brigade, also based in Rio.
-His superior officers described him as "aggressive" and criticized his "excessive ambition for financial and economic gain."
+His superior officers described him as "aggressive" and criticized his "excessive ambition for financial and economic gain".
 This assessment referred to Bolsonaro's attempt to mine gold in Bahia, though he later claimed the activity was merely a "hobby and mental hygiene".

-In 1987 he studied in the Officers Improvement School, where he made the Artillery Advanced Course.
-Bolsonaro first rose to public attention in 1986 when he gave an interview to the news magazine Veja.
+In 1987 he studied in the Officers Improvement School, where he completed the Artillery Advanced Course.
+Bolsonaro first caught the public's attention in 1986 when he wrote an article published in the news magazine Veja.
 He complained about low military salaries and claimed that the High Command was dismissing officers due to budgetary cuts, not because they were displaying "deviations of conduct", as the command had told the press.
-Despite being reprimanded by his superiors, Bolsonaro received praise from fellow officers and wives of military men, becoming a household name for hardliners and right-wingers who were growing disenchanted with Brazil's new civilian democratic government.
+Despite being reprimanded by his superiors, Bolsonaro received praise from fellow officers and wives of military men, becoming a household name for supporters who were growing disenchanted with Brazil's new civilian democratic government.

 In October 1987 Bolsonaro faced a new accusation.
 Veja reported that, with an Army colleague, he had plans to plant bombs in military units in Rio de Janeiro.
 After Bolsonaro called the allegation "a fantasy", the magazine published, in its next issue, sketches allegedly made by Bolsonaro in which the plan was detailed.
 Official records unearthed by the newspaper O Estado de S. Paulo in 2018 detailed the case.
 After an investigation by an administrative military bureau called a Justification Board, Bolsonaro was unanimously found guilty.
 According to the board, Bolsonaro had a "serious personality deviation and a professional deformation", "lack of moral courage to leave the Army" and "lied throughout the process" when denying frequent contacts with Veja.
 The Supreme Military Court then analysed the case.
 The general in charge of reporting the case voted to acquit Bolsonaro, arguing that he had already been penalized for the initial Veja article, that there was no testimonial evidence of his plans to plant bombs, and that there were "deep contradictions in the four graphological exams", two of which failed to conclude that Bolsonaro was the author of the sketches.
 Bolsonaro was acquitted by the majority of the court (9 v 4 votes).
 In December 1988, just after this ruling, he left the Army to begin his political career.
 He served in the military for 15 years, reaching the rank of captain.